DexterInd/Raspbian_For_Robots/README.md

 * Updated Avahi network settings.
 * Updated IPV6 network settings.

+## Testing
+On each publication, we run [these tests](https://github.com/DexterInd/Utilities/blob/master/Raspbian_For_Robots_Testing/README.md) on a burned image to test it.

 ## License
 All software here is released under the [GNU GL3 license.](http://www.gnu.org/licenses/gpl-3.0.txt)